Pediatric Orthopedic Surgeons treating Fused Toes

 When to do the Surgery?

-Our surgeons believe that the body should heal before a corrective surgery occurs and about a year period covers that healing.
-Our surgeons consider the patient’s needs, their potential for growth, and their physical condition when determining a planned procedure.
+Our surgeons believe that the body should heal before a corrective surgery occurs, and about a year covers that healing.
+Consequently, our surgeons consider the patient’s needs, their physical condition when determining a planned procedure.

 Surgical Approach